eldh/statext/README.md

 }
 ```

+## Getting started
+If you want to use statext in your app, run `yarn install statext` or `npm i statext`.

+To start using this this repo, clone it and run `yarn && lerna bootstrap` in the root of the repo.
+Then run `cd packages/example-playground && yarn start` to start the playground.

+## Status
+Statext is in its early phases.
+I don't recommend using it in production yet, but please try it out and report any issues.

 ## This looks similar to Unstated
 [Unstated](https://github.com/jamiebuilds/unstated) is great!
 Statext has actually been around longer than Unstated and takes the concept even further, removing the need for a "Subscriber" component etc.